epfml/disco/server/README.md

 ### Running the server locally

-You will need to start a PostgreSQL database, an easy way is to use the `docker-compose.yml` file by just running `docker-compose --env-file .env.dev up`.
+If you want to use the database related features, you will need to start a PostgreSQL database, an easy way is to use the `docker-compose.yml` file by just running `docker-compose --env-file .env.dev up`.
-From this folder, you can run the server on localhost:8080 with `npm run dev`.
+From this folder, you can run the server on localhost:8080 with `npm run dev` (or `npm run dev:withDb`).
 This runs via the `nodemon` package, so it automatically restarts the process after changes.

 ### Testing the server locally